TobitSoftware/chayns-guides/TobitReactJsxStyleGuide.md

 ### Component structure

 #### extends React.Component
- 1. static methods
+ 1.  optional static methods
  2.  constructor
  3.  getChildContext
- 4.  componentWillMount
  5.  componentDidMount
- 6.  componentWillReceiveProps
  7.  shouldComponentUpdate
- 8.  componentWillUpdate
  9.  componentDidUpdate
- 10. omponentWillUnmount
- 11. eventHandlers like `onClickUserPicture()`, `onChangeUserName()`
+ 11. eventHandlers like `onClickUACGroup()`
  12. getter for render like `getUACGroup()`
+ 12. optional render methods like `renderUACGroup()`
  13. render

-#### React.createClass
- 1. displayName
- 2. propTypes
- 3. contextTypes
- 4. childContextTypes
- 5. mixins
- 6. statics
- 7. defaultProps
- 8. getDefaultProps
- 9. getInitialState
- 10. getChildContext
- 11. componentWillMount
- 12. componentDidMount
- 13. componentWillReceiveProps
- 14. shouldComponentUpdate
- 15. componentWillUpdate
- 16. componentDidUpdate
- 17. componentWillUnmount
- 18. eventHandlers like `onClickUserPicture()`, `onChangeUserName()`
- 19. getter for render like `getUACGroup()`
- 20. render

 ## Properties
 * Always use camelCase for your prop names.